jay-lattergrass/timer/README.md

 ## Files

-- `index.html`: HTML file for the timer web page.
+- `timer.html`: HTML file for the timer web page.
-- `styles.css`: CSS file for styling.
+- `timer.css`: CSS file for styling.
-- `script.js`: JavaScript file for functionality.
+- `timer.js`: JavaScript file for functionality.

 ## Usage

 1. Open `index.html` in a web browser.
 2. Choose the desired mode:
    - **Incremental Timer**: Click "Start" to begin counting up.
 Click "Stop" to pause the timer.
-   - **Pomodoro Timer**: Click "Start Pomodoro" to initiate the 15-minute work cycle.
+   - **Pomodoro Timer**: Toggle the slider to set the timer to "Pomodoro Mode" and initiate the 15-minute work cycle.
 After completion, a 5-minute rest cycle begins.

 ## License